 Food supply-chain solutions provider secures $35M investment

-The additional funding from Koch Disruptive Technologies will advance Silo's capacity to develop modular solutions that encompass inventory management, freight logistics, enhanced order management, modern payment options and innovative capital solutions, the company says.
+Silo Technologies says the funding will advance its capacity to develop modular solutions for inventory management, freight logistics, enhanced order management, modern payment options and innovative capital solutions.

 (Photo courtesy of Silo Technologies)